theonize/Currier/Gloss/Jonah/Jonah 1.md

     Heroditus said it was beyond the **Pillars of Hercules** = the straits of Gibraltar

-Jonah is continually going down:
-- to Joppa
-- into the ship
-- laid down
-- into the sea
-- into Sheol

-The center of the Earth...furthest down.
+Jonah is continually going down; The center of the Earth is the furthest down.

-Miracles
-- storm, rising
-- storm, departing
-- fish
-- vomiting
-- Nineveh repenting
-- the plant
-- the worm

-Upside-Down
-- Jonah
--
-- Sailors
--
-- Message
-- Man-of-God waiting for other's destruction

 The storm was abnormal ~ it frightened seasoned sailors